BrNi05/parallax/README.md

 As this is a collection, some code is not mine, but has been modified by me to achieve the desired results. <br />
 Credits for the TradingView users for the original codes:
-- Log Regression Band: @memotyka9009 and @Quantadelic
+- Log Regression Band: @memotyka9009 and @Quantadelic (Log Growth Curves)
 - Gaussian Channel: @DonovanWall and @e2e4mfck
 - ADX-DI: @BeikabuOyaji
 - MACD: @ChrisMoody